HiFaraz/character/Readme.md

 $ npm install identity-desk
 ```

+## Usage with Express

+Identity Desk is compatible with Express 4.x.
+To use Identity Desk, you will need the following modules installed:

+  - `body-parser`
+  - [`connect-session-sequelize`] if you plan to store sessions in the database rather than providing a separate session store
+  - `express`
+  - `express-session`

 ## Tests

 To run the test suite, first install the dependencies, then run `npm test`: